On Travel, Places, Time and Presence

 Between Alto Minho and Galicia: a living cultural border Between Alto Minho and Galicia there is a clear political border, but a surprisingly permeable cultural border.
 Anyone who travels around this territory carefully will quickly realise that the River Miño doesn't...

-Inhabiting Time: Another Way of Travelling in Alto Minho
+Another way of travelling in Alto Minho

 More than tourism: creating a relationship with the place We Want Green is not a conventional tourist product.
 It's a way of working with the territory, time and lived cultures.
 Rooted in Alto Minho, in the far north-west of Portugal, the project looks at landscapes...